JulieKuehl/random-db-prefix/README.md

 # Random DB Prefix
-Provides a random database prefix for new sites
+Provides a random database prefix for new sites.